willwill510/remote_shell/README.md

 3. Install the files

-4. run "client\setup.exe" on the target machine
+4. run "client\setup.exe" on the target machine ("client\client.zip" MUST me in the same directory during setup)

 5. run "server\server.exe" on your device